FuzzingLabs/octopus/README.md

 	<img src="/images/logo-medium.png" height="400px"/>
 </p>

-**Octopus is a security analysis framework for WebAssembly and Blockchain Smart Contract.**
+**Octopus is a security analysis framework for WebAssembly module and Blockchain Smart Contract.**

 The purpose of Octopus is to provide an easy way to analyze smart contract security and understand better what is really stored on the blockchain.